NuGet/NuGetDocs/NuGet.Docs/ndocs/Quickstart/Create-and-Publish-a-Package.md

 <div class="block-callout-warning">
 	You must select a package ID that is unique across Nuget.org.
-We recommend following a naming convention like CompanyName.ProductName.PackageName.
+We recommend using the naming conventions described <a href="/ndocs/create-packages/package-best-practices">here</a>.
 You must also update the author and description tags or you will get an error in the next step.
 </div>

 Here is how the updated nuspec file looks: